School-Semester-Summaries/AI-semester-4/README.md

 The side projects are the projects I worked on during the semester but have nothing to do with my semester.

 ## Ranknir
 This semester I continued on my discord bot called Ranknir.
-In short, Ranknir is a discord bot that sends all players in a clan their 1v1 or 2v2 elo.
+In short, Ranknir is a discord bot creates a Brawlhalla-leaderboard with a select group of people.
+The data is obtained using the game's API.
 I have built lots of new functionalities for Ranknir and Ranknir is now being used in 10 more servers bringing it to a total of 11 servers.

 [Read more about Ranknir](https://github.com/Skyward-Brawlhalla/Ranknir)